Skip main navigation

 }'

-This fixed security scanner complaints and improved our security score from B to A+.
+This fixed security scanner complaints and meaningfully improved our security scan score.

 Issue #3: Access Logging